Digital Economy in Dominica

 Business Innovation and SME Empowerment

 Special focus has been placed on agro-processors, craft vendors, and creative industries.
 For example, farmers are now experimenting with mobile apps for inventory tracking and digital marketing of organic produce.
-In Portsmouth and Mahaut, fish vendors and seamstresses have begun digitizing their customer outreach using smartphones and WhatsApp Business accounts.
+In Portsmouth and Mahaut, fish vendors and seamstresses have begun digitising their customer outreach using smartphones and WhatsApp Business accounts.

 Cybersecurity and Legal Reforms

-These legislative efforts are reinforced by public education campaigns on cyber hygiene, password safety, and phishing awareness—especially targeting youth, seniors, and public officers.
+These legislative efforts are reinforced by public education campaigns on cyber hygiene, password safety, and phishing awareness, especially targeting youth, seniors, and public officers.
 Local banks and telecom providers have also joined these efforts to enhance online financial safety and protect customers from digital fraud.

 Digital Inclusion in Education and Public Services

 Efforts are underway to integrate coding and digital problem-solving into the national curriculum.
-In 2023, pilot coding bootcamps were launched in partnership with Israel-based education firms, targeting upper-primary and secondary students.
+In 2023, pilot coding boot camps were launched in partnership with Israel-based education firms, targeting upper primary and secondary students.
 These camps are laying the foundation for a generation of tech-literate students who can participate in regional and global digital economies.

-Meanwhile, the government continues to digitalize public services.
-Online portals for tax filing, business registration, passport applications, and bill payments are now either operational or in advanced development stages.
+Meanwhile, the government continues to digitalise public services.
+Online portals for tax filing, business registration, passport applications, and bill payments are now operational or in advanced development stages.
 The Government Digital Service Portal, expected to be fully launched in 2025, aims to provide a one-stop platform for citizens to interact with multiple government departments.

 Future Outlook and Development Trajectory